Microverse-Fullstack-Program/bookstore_v2/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Allow user to add qoutes
-- [ ] Add actual content to Homepage
 - [ ] Improve the UI/UX features
-- [ ] Add scientific calculator features
+- [ ] Implement a filtering feature
-- [ ] Store the calculation history
+- [ ] Add Edit and comments functionalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>